A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry

 The general scheme goes as follows.
-The solution of \eqref{ddagger} is approached by $(V_q,W_q)$ that is constructed by interation, and using $(V_q,W_q)$ to construct $(V_{q+1},W_{q+1})$ is called \textbf{one stage}.
-In each stage, one first adopts mollification to $(V_q,W_q)$, and denotes the deficit of each stage as
+The solution of \eqref{ddagger} is approached by $(V_q,W_q)$ that is constructed by iteration, and the passage from $(V_q,W_q)$ to $(V_{q+1},W_{q+1})$ is called \textbf{one stage}.
+In each stage, one first mollifies $(V_q,W_q)$, and denotes the deficit in stage $q$ by

 The goal of each stage iteration is to make up for the deficit.
-To achieve that, we first decompose $D_q$ into $M$ primitive matrices
+To achieve that, we first decompose $D_q$ into $M$ rank-one symmetric matrices

-for some $M$; notice $M$ can be always be taken as $\frac{n(n+1)}{2}$ with $\Phi=0$ due to Nash \cite{Nash_C1}.
-Then we divide one stage into \textbf{$M$ steps} $(v_0,w_0),(v_1,w_1),\cdots,(v_M,w_M)$ according to the decomposition, with \begin{enumerate} \item the initial step $(v_0,w_0)$ being the mollification of $(V_q,W_q)$, \item the final step $(v_M,w_M)$ set as the next stage $(V_q,W_q)$, \item each $ (v_{i},w_{i})$ constructed from $(v_{i-1},w_{i-1})$ by adding specific corrugation functions with small amplitudes (decreasing with respect to the stage $q$) and large frequencies (increasing with respect to $q$), \item each $i$-th step's corrugation designed to correct a single term $a_i^2\xi_i\otimes\xi_i$, and \item the term $\Phi$ being absorbed into $w_1$ during the construction from $w_0$. \end{enumerate} By taking $\delta_q\rightarrow0$ and showing $D_q\rightarrow 0$, a solution of \eqref{ddagger} as required in Theorem \ref{main theorem} is obtained.
-Crucially, as suggested by the proof process, the smaller the value of $M$, the higher the regularity of the final solution.
+for some $M$; notice that $M$ can always be taken as $\frac{n(n+1)}{2}$ with $\Phi=0$ due to Nash \cite{Nash_C1}.
+Then we divide one stage into \textbf{$M$ steps} $(v_0,w_0),(v_1,w_1),\cdots,(v_M,w_M)$ according to the decomposition, with \begin{enumerate} \item the initial step $(v_0,w_0)$ being the mollification of $(V_q,W_q)$, \item each $ (v_{i},w_{i})$ constructed from $(v_{i-1},w_{i-1})$ by adding specific corrugation functions with small amplitudes (decreasing with respect to stage $q$) and large frequencies (increasing with respect to stage $q$), \item the corrugation in the $i$-th step designed to correct a single term $a_i^2\xi_i\otimes\xi_i$, the term $\Phi$ being absorbed into $w_1$ in the first step, and \item the final step $(v_M,w_M)$ set as the next stage $(V_{q+1},W_{q+1})$. \end{enumerate} Taking $\delta_q\rightarrow0$ and showing $D_q\rightarrow 0$, a solution of \eqref{ddagger} is obtained as required in Theorem \ref{main theorem}.
+Crucially, as the proof demonstrates, minimizing the number of steps $M$ under suitable estimates directly improves the regularity of the resulting solutions.